Migratory Fish and Connected Rivers: Celebrating World Fish Migration Day

 Without access to vital habitat, fish populations decline.
 We need to support efforts to reconnect and keep connected rivers through removing unnecessary dams, reconnecting floodplains, managing our water use, and managing hydropower for sustainable rivers.
 And that is what World Fish Migration Day is all about.

 Celebrate connected and healthy rivers with us.
 Keep an eye on our social media.
-Join us at one of the events below on World Fish Migration Day, or find an event close to home (http://www.worldfishmigrationday.com/).
+Find a World Fish Migration Day event close to join at http://www.worldfishmigrationday.com/.